HVCLab/HVCLab.github.io/_pages/06_news.md

 - **Victoria** starts as a research assistant in the lab.
 Welcome!

 ### February
 - New project in the lab: Starting in April 2024, [this project](https://www.hadw-bw.de/junge-akademie/win-kolleg/komplexitaetsreduktion/neutral-by-choice), newly funded by the Heidelberg Academy of sciences, will explore empirical evidence for cognitive states of neutrality during perceptual decision making.
-In collaboration with [Verena Wagner](https://verenawagner.net) (Konstanz) and [Christoph Korn](http://www.dnhi-lab.org) (Heidelberg)
+In collaboration with [Verena Wagner](https://verenawagner.net) (Konstanz) and [Christoph Korn](http://www.dnhi-lab.org) (Heidelberg).

 ### January
 - **Johanna** starts as a Bachelor student in the lab.
 Welcome!